RolandKoenig/RolandKoenig/README.md

 ### Hi there 👋
  - 🔭 I'm Roland König
- - 🏢 I'm working as a freelance C# / .NET developer and software architect
+ - 🏢 I'm working as a freelance software architect and trainer
  - ✏️ I focus on projects based on C# / .NET and TypeScript
  - 🪧 I'm a co-organizer of [Digital Craftsmanship Nordoberpfalz](https://dc-nordoberpfalz.de/)
  - 📓 I'm writing regularly on my [(german) blog](https://www.rolandk.de/) about coding topics